Coronavirus: Studies, Teaching and Exams

 In winter semester 2020/21, digital formats will be combined with lectures on campus.
 As of today, courses planned in attendance can be carried out.

 In this semester, working in your working groups is especially important.
 Please use the electronic tools for this.

 Materials and contributions in digital teaching are copyrighted works.
 Passing them on carelessly is not a trivial offence.

-Taking part in exams, practical courses and seminars on campus is possible under certain conditions.
+Taking part in courses, lectures and exams on campus is possible under certain conditions.
 Please show consideration and mind the hygiene regulations.